 The process is the same in every province except for Quebec, which has a slightly different process.

 In this article, we are going to look at how you can register for a GST number in the province of Alberta.
 We’ll also note which types of Canadian businesses are exempt from GST.

 Editor’s note: If you don’t have a website, now’s the time to get one.
-Put your venture in front of more customers with Websites + Marketing.
+Put your venture in front of more customers with our Website Builder.
 It’s fast, easy and free.